Do you have double kayaks?

 What locations do your current kayak tours launch from?

-Tunks Park Boat Ramp– for kayaking, meet on the grassy area next to the boat ramp on Brothers Avenue, Cammeray.
+Tunks Park Boat Ramp – meet on the grassy area next to the boat ramp on Brothers Avenue, Cammeray.

 What does your kayak location look like?